Sale of a Residential Leasehold Property - Pricing

 • Calculating the share of the rent and service charge for which your buyer should be liable and for which you are liable

-• Obtaining final up-to-date redemption statements from your mortgage lender(s) calculated to the completion date
+• Obtaining final statements from your mortgage lender(s)

 • Completing your sale